toolness/postmessage-proxied-xhr/README.md

 This will only load PPX's JS code if CORS support isn't detected in the host browser.

+## Development

+After cloning the git repository and entering its directory, you can start the development server by running:

+    python server.py

+This will start two local web servers on ports 9000 and 9001.
+The functional tests make CORS requests from one to the other to ensure that everything works as expected.

+To start the tests, browse to http://localhost:9000/test/.

 ## Limitations

 Currently, the following features of the [XMLHttpRequest API][] are unsupported: